All 11 Uses of

 - "How despicably I have acted!" she cried; "I, who have prided myself on my discernment!†

-- Oh! my dear father, can you suppose it possible that they will not be censured and despised wherever they are known, and that their sisters will not be often involved in the disgrace?†
+- my dear father, can you suppose it possible that they will not be censured and despised wherever they are known, and that their sisters will not be often involved in the disgrace?†

 - He had followed them purposely to town, he had taken on himself all the trouble and mortification attendant on such a research; in which supplication had been necessary to a woman whom he must abominate and despise, and where he was reduced to meet, frequently meet, reason with, persuade, and finally bribe, the man whom he always most wished to avoid, and whose very name it was punishment to him to pronounce.†

-- " 'tis an etiquette I despise," said he.†
+- "'Tis an etiquette I despise," said he.†

 - You will be censured, slighted, and despised, by everyone connected with him.†